okta/okta.github.io/_source/_posts/2018-06-12-mfa-in-spring-boot.md

 Pretty exciting, I know.

 If you had any idea how much work it used to take to get a servlet up and running, you'd be excited.
-We had to code uphill both ways in the rain and snow and wade through endless fields of XML just to get tomcat running.
+We had to code uphill both ways in the rain and snow and wade through endless fields of XML just to get Tomcat running.

 ## Add Okta OAuth 2.0 Support to Your Spring Boot App

 Here's the exciting part.
 Now we're going to add Okta Auth 2.0 support.
 It's unlikely you've ever had to implement the OAuth spec manually - but if you had, you're realize how freaking easy and cool Okta makes it.

 To do this, we first need to configure out Okta application and then we'll need to update our application.

-This tutorial assumes that you already have a free `developer.okta.com` account.
+This tutorial assumes that you already have a free developer.okta.com account.
 If not, please [sign up for one!](https://developer.okta.com/signup/)

 ## Get the Default Authorization Server Settings

 You will need your default authorization server settings.
-From the top menu in the `developer.okta.com` dashboard, go to **API** -> **Authorization Servers** and click on the **default** server.
+From the top menu in the developer.okta.com dashboard, go to **API** -> **Authorization Servers** and click on the **default** server.

 {% img blog/mfa-in-spring-boot/authorization-server.png alt:"Authorization Server screenshot" width:"600" %}{: .center-image }